Wonton wrappers are wheat-based thin sheets for wonton or other dumplings.

-Wonton Wrappers (ワンタンの皮 or雲吞皮) are used in Japanese and many other Asian cuisines to make delicious dumplings.
-Made with wheat flour, water, egg, and salt, wonton wrappers are sold in square or round sheets, and are slightly thicker than gyoza wrappers.
+Wonton Wrappers (ワンタンの皮・雲吞皮) are used in Japanese and many other Asian cuisines to make delicious homemade dumplings.
+They are sold in square or round sheets and are slightly thicker than gyoza wrappers.
 The wrappers can be deep-fried, pan-fried, boiled, or steamed.

-Wonton Wrappers and egg roll wrappers start from the same basic dough, where the dough is basically an egg noodle dough.
-However, wonton wrappers are much smaller in size.
-Spring roll wrappers, on the other hand, does not contain eggs.
-It is thinner than wonton wrappers or egg roll wrappers.
+Wonton and egg roll wrappers are made with a similar wheat and egg dough.
+However, wonton wrappers are smaller in size compared to the other two.
+Spring roll wrappers do not contain eggs and are thinner than wonton or egg roll wrappers.

 You can find wonton wrappers in the freezer section of Asian grocery stores.
 I typically buy my wonton wrappers from my local Japanese grocery store.
-There are a few local American brands like Nasoya or Twin Dragon you can buy from major American grocery stores like Walmart, Target or Whole Foods.
-Each brand is different in terms of thickness and the consistency.
+You can buy a few local American brands like Nasoya or Twin Dragon from major American grocery stores like Walmart, Target, or Whole Foods.
+Each brand is different in terms of thickness and consistency.

-While working with the wonton wrappers, cover the unused ones with a damp towel so they don’t dry out.
-If you are not using them up right away, wrap well and keep in the refrigerator for about a week or keep in the freezer for 2-3 months.
+While working with wonton wrappers, cover the unused ones with a damp towel so they don’t dry out.
+If you are not using them immediately, wrap them well in plastic wrap and keep them in the fridge for about a week or in the freezer for 2-3 months.